- COVID-19 regulatory relief and resources

 - lodging an annual statement with ASIC

-- notifying ASIC of certain matters.
+- notifying ASIC of specific matters and activities.